-Shopify has two methods for handling shipping costs for your customers: price based and weight based.
-When Inkthreadable ships a parcel we use weight based shipping, so to set up your Shopify shipping rates to match ours you'll need to use the same method.
+Shopify has two methods for handling shipping costs for your customers: price-based and weight-based.
+Inkthreadable's system uses weight-based shipping when sending parcels, so to set up your Shopify shipping rates to match ours you'll need to use the same method.

-This means you can't use the price based option, so offering promotions like 'free shipping for orders over £30' isn't possible.
-On the flip-side, by following our guide you'll be able to set up your rates to match ours as closely as possible, and you'll be able to offer the cheapest shipping rates for all orders as a result!
+This means you can't use the price based option, so offering promotions like 'free shipping for orders over £30' isn't possible by strictly following this guide.
+On the flip-side, by following our guide you'll be able to set up your rates to match ours as closely as possible, and you'll be able to offer the cheapest shipping rates for all orders as a result.

 Assigning weight values to your Shopify products

 Since we're using weight-based shipping you'll need to make sure your products have weight values assigned to them.

 If you're just getting started and don't yet have any products listed in your Shopify store you can ignore this step, though it may be useful to understand the method if you're planning on creating any products manually.

 Any products exported from Inkthreadable to Shopify will have weight values assigned to them.
 We always recommend you import products from Inkthreadable to your store for this reason — you can always edit them afterwards.